UDTRASTU - BA Translation

 The course offers students the opportunity to raise their language and cultural awareness, to acquire practical skills in anticipating, identifying, describing translation problems of various kinds and finding appropriate solutions to these in their specific language pair and in various text types and domains.
 This vocational focus of the course means that students are in effect treated as translation trainees.

 The students are trained to work with generalist texts as well as semi-specialist texts pertaining to technical fields such as IT, medicine, law, business, media and also multimedia fields such as comics, subtitling, children’s literature, prose.
-The course tackles translation of both technical and literary texts of various genres, focussing on their characteristics as well as the strategies available to solve potential translation problems encountered.
+The course tackles translation of both technical and literary texts of various genres, focusing on their characteristics as well as the strategies available to solve potential translation problems encountered.

 All key aspects of translation-related work are addressed in the curriculum, include various theories and approaches used in translation studies, informed and supported by up-to-date research in language area studies, practical translation activities, the translator’s professional environment, ethics in translation, employability issues and how they are managed, use of translation software, code of conduct and also an introduction to interpreting skills.